Dr Alessandro Turbil

 BIOGRAPHY

-Alessandro Turbil (1988) is a Studium-FIAS Fellow (Junior Research Fellowship, 12 months) at the Centre d'Études Supérieures de la Renaissance in Tours.
-Previously, he held a DAAD scholarship at the Freie Universität Berlin and a postdoctoral fellowship at the University of Turin.
-He studied at the University of Turin, the University of Savoie-Mont Blanc and the University Sorbonne Nouvelle Paris 3, where he obtained his Ph.D. in Linguistics and French Studies in 2018.
-Between 2018 and 2020, he was a fixed-term lecturer in Italian Studies at the University of Tours, where he also taught in the departments of French Studies and Comparative Literature.
-His research interests include medieval and Renaissance French literature, diachronic linguistics, lexicology and network analysis applied to editorial practices between 1470 and 1600.
+Alessandro Turbil (1988) is a Studium-IAS Fellow at the Centre d'Études Supérieures de la Renaissance in Tours.
+Previously, he held a DAAD scholarship at the Freie Universität Berlin, a postdoctoral fellowship at the University of Turin, and worked as a temporary lecturer in Italian Studies at the University of Tours, where he also taught in the Departments of French Studies and Comparative Literature.
+In 2018, he received a Joint Ph.D. in Literature and Linguistics from the Universities of Turin and Sorbonne Nouvelle Paris 3.
+His research interests include medieval and Renaissance French literature, lexicology, material bibliography, and network analysis applied to early modern editorial and publishing practices.

 PROJECT